Common Autism Myths: 14 Misconceptions About Autism Debunked

 In reality, the increased understanding of autism has enabled more people to get diagnosed as autistic.

-There is no reason to conclude that autism didn’t exist long before these dates.
+In addition, scientist Leo Kranner described autism in 1943, and the earliest description of an autistic child was developed in 1799.
+There is also no reason to conclude that autism didn’t exist long before these dates.

 Historically, many individuals regarded as "different" might have been autistic, though technology was insufficient to identify them.